derekcoder/docs.derekcoder.app/docs/coderx/privacy.md

 ## Privacy Policy

 Coderx for GitHub is a concise and powerful GitHub app.
 You can use it to do a number of things in GitHub.

 This privacy policy applies to the iOS main app itself and its embedded frameworks.

 **iCloud Sync**

 Coderx uses iCloud to back up and sync your favorites.
 The iCloud service is provided by Apple, and as we can imagine, it's quite secure and trustworthy.

-Note: Prior to version 3.8.0 we used our own server to back up and sync your favorites.
-After version 3.8.0, we switched to iCloud to save and sync your favorites in a more privacy-friendly way.

 **Data Collected by Coderx**